Hallucination (artificial intelligence): Problems

 These hallucinated articles generated by language models also pose an issue because it is difficult to tell whether an article was generated by an AI.
 To show this, a group of researchers at the Northwestern University of Chicago generated 50 abstracts based on existing reports and analyzed their originality.
 Plagiarism detectors gave the generated articles an originality score of 100%, meaning that the information presented appears to be completely original.
 Other software designed to detect AI generated text was only able to correctly identify these generated articles with an accuracy of 66%.
 Research scientists had a similar rate of human error, identifying these abstracts at a rate of 68%.
 From this information, the authors of this study concluded, "[t]he ethical and acceptable boundaries of ChatGPT's use in scientific writing remain unclear, although some publishers are beginning to lay down policies."
 Because of AI's ability to fabricate research undetected, the use of AI in the field of research will make determining the originality of research more difficult and require new policies regulating its use in the future.

 Given the ability of AI generated language to pass as real scientific research in some cases, AI hallucinations present problems for the application of language models in the academic and scientific fields of research due to their ability to be undetectable when presented to real researchers.
 The high likelihood of returning non-existent reference material and incorrect information may require limitations to be put in place regarding these language models.
 Some say that rather than hallucinations, these events are more akin to "fabrications" and "falsifications" and that the use of these language models presents a risk to the integrity of the field as a whole.

 Some academic professionals who support scholarly research, such as academic librarians, have observed a significant increase in workload related to verifying the accuracy of references.
-Zoë Teel noted in a 2023 paper that universities may need to resort to implementing their own citation auditing in order to track the problem of fictitious references.
+Zoë Teel said in a 2023 paper that universities may need to resort to implementing their own citation auditing in order to track the problem of fictitious references.